loning/the-math/docs/psi-collapse-zfc/chapter-11-beyond-zfc-collapse-language-post-set-theory.md

 Objects that collapse to themselves:
 - L where L ○ L ↓ L
 - Represent stable self-awareness
-- Include consciousness as mathematical object
+- Include observer as mathematical object

 ### 11.7.2 Observation Fields